v-scornell/MD-100T00-Windows10/Instructions/Labs/0902-Monitoring Reliabilty and Performance.md

 ### Scenario

-You need to use Performance Monitory to identify performance bottlenecks on  the Windows 10 workstation named SEA-CL1.
-You have developed a script named MonitorScenario.vbs that will simulate and provoke the bad performance on SEA-CL1.
+You need to use Performance Monitor to identify performance bottlenecks on the Windows 11 workstation named SEA-CL1.
+You have developed a script named MonitorScenario.vbs that will simulate and provoke the decreased performance on SEA-CL1.
 While the script runs you plan to monitor the values for Network Interface Packets per second, PhysicalDisk % Disk Time, PhysicalDisk Avg.
 Disk Queue Length, Processor % Processor Time and System Processor Queue Length.

 ### Task 1: Use Performance Monitor to gather a baseline